Festival of Britain

 Event From /5/1951 To /9/1951

 All the Festival buildings on the south bank except the Royal Festival Hall have since been demolished and replaced by other buildings forming the much-loved (British irony) arts complex known as The South Bank.
 The Festival of Britain was a nationwide event with two other sites in London: the Pleasure Gardens in Battersea and the Live Architecture Exhibition in Poplar, originally 'Neighbourhood 9' but then renamed the 'Lansbury Estate', after George Lansbury.
-Diamond Geezer and Caroline's Miscellany have both done good posts about this Estate.
+Diamond Geezer , Caroline's Miscellany and A London Inheritance have all done good posts about this Estate.
+The City of London laid out a garden beside St Paul's, Festival Gardens.

 The Festival Pleasure Gardens were installed in the northern part of Battersea Park.
 These included a water-garden and a tree-walk.
 There was also a fun fair on the section between Central Avenue and what is now the children's zoo.
 The BBC has photos of many of the items.